 Often going in the direction of the wreck comes with the least collateral damage.
 This means your best bet is to leave your stress bump, rashes, or hives alone.
-You will likely find that they will disappear in a precise manner that they originated.
+You will likely find that they will disappear.
 If you can resist the temptation to itch, they will vanish without a trace.
 However, if you itch and break the skin, there is a chance you could be left with a scar.
 The good news is that typically stress rashes only last between a few hours and a couple of days.

 Recurrence And Over The Counter Alternatives